 Cholera threatened Lincoln during the national epidemic of 1848-49.
 The book reproduces the street by street report by George Giles, an eminent engineer, on the insanitary condition of the city, as well as his state-of-the art sewerage scheme described in both text and maps.
 A lively debate ensued in the City but at two rowdy public meetings ratepayers succeeded in defeating the adoption of the proposals.

 The author places the local story and characters within the wider debates about public health, urban development and changes in sewer technology, and provides biographical notes on the Lincoln men involved.

-Dr Dennis Mills is a highly regarded historical geographer who was educated in Lincoln and is a longstanding member of SLHA.
-He is well known for his accessible books and articles on Lincoln and neighbourhood, including Historic Town Plans of Lincoln, 1610-1920 (edited jointly with Dr Rob Wheeler, published by Lincoln Record Society in 2004).
+Dr Dennis Mills (1931-2020) was a highly regarded historical geographer who was educated in Lincoln and was a member of SLHA since its foundation in 1974.
+He was well known for his accessible books and articles on Lincoln and neighbourhood, including Historic Town Plans of Lincoln, 1610-1920 (edited jointly with Dr Rob Wheeler, published by Lincoln Record Society in 2004).